nrigano/problem-solving-and-debugging-ios-0916/README.md

 One of the most important steps of debugging is to prevent bugs from being created in the first place.
 An important concept to which your code should adhere is the Single Responsibility Principle.

 Each class and method should have a single responsibility, and should call on other classes or methods as necessary to achieve additional functionality.
 Try to apply this priciple at each scope of your code.

+## Descriptive Naming
+Ensure every variable, function, class, or other element you name is clearly descriptive of what it holds, returns, or does.
+For instance, a method that checks the validity of an email address and returns a boolean should be called `isValidEmail`.
+We're able to assume a function called `appendDateToString` will do just as its title says and add a date to the end of a string, because the name is descriptive and clear.
+You might call the return of that function `appendedStringWithDate`.

 ## Don't Repeat Yourself (DRY)
 If you find yourself writing the same code multiple times, put it in a separate method and call that when necessary.
 This creates fewer potential points of failure and will make refactoring easier, if necessary.